Skip to main content

 Control Permissions

-As mentioned prior, when your tab becomes active, you are immediately in control and can interact with it.
+As previously mentioned, when your tab becomes active, you are immediately in control and can interact with it.
 In other words, once the Host switches to your tab, you are free to scroll, click and key in inputs around the content of your tab.

 Note that when granting control, you grant permission to all your tabs.

-You can do this by clicking the cursor on the top panel.
+Keep in mind that you can also revoke those permissions at any time.
+You can do this by clicking the same button (Cursor icon) in the top panel.

 Video chat and Text chat

-By hovering over the webcam icon, you can activate video chat, or send a quick text message.
+Through the camera icon, you can activate video chat, or send a quick text message through the chat icon.

 Cursors and colors